Patti LaBelle: Crossover success (1984–2009)

-In 1991, she recorded a hit duet version of the Babyface composition, "Superwoman" with Gladys Knight and Dionne Warwick.
-That same year LaBelle released the solo album, Burnin', which featured collaborations with Knight, Prince, Michael Bolton, Big Daddy Kane, and Luther Vandross, as well as a reunion with Labelle bandmates Hendryx and Dash on the track "Release Yourself."
-Burnin went gold, with three successive top five singles on the R&B charts.
-This success led to LaBelle winning her first Grammy Award in the Best Female R&B Vocal Performance category in the 34th Annual Grammy Award Ceremony of 1992, sharing the win with singer Lisa Fischer, who won for her hit ballad, "How Can I Ease the Pain", in a rare tie in the history of the Grammys.
-She was also nominated in the Best R&B Performance by a Duo or Group with Vocal category alongside Knight and Warwick for "Superwoman."
+In 1991, she reunited with Knight and Warwick on a remake of Karyn White's "Superwoman" on Knight's solo album, Good Woman.
+The recording led to a Grammy nomination for the trio.
+That same year, LaBelle released the solo album, Burnin'.
+Featuring three top five hits on the R&B charts, the album went gold and won LaBelle her first Grammy Award for Best Female R&B Vocal Performance at the 1992 ceremony, sharing the win with singer Lisa Fischer, who won for her hit ballad, "How Can I Ease the Pain", in a rare tie.

-LaBelle's 1994 album, Gems, also went gold and featured the hit, "The Right Kinda Lover".
+Her next studio release, Gems (1994), featured the top ten R&B hit, "The Right Kinda Lover", and also was certified gold.
 On January 29, 1995, LaBelle performed at the Super Bowl XXIX halftime show, held at the Joe Robbie Stadium (which later became Hard Rock Stadium) in Miami with Tony Bennett, Arturo Sandoval and Miami Sound Machine.
-LaBelle released the album, Flame, which included the dance hit, "When You Talk About Love".
-LaBelle released her bestselling memoirs, Don't Block the Blessings, in 1996, and released the first of five bestselling cookbooks in 1997.
+LaBelle released her best-selling memoir, Don't Block the Blessings, in 1996.
+In December of that year, LaBelle performed at the White House National Christmas Tree Lighting in Washington D.C., singing "This Christmas".
+The performance was famously shambolic, with LaBelle repeatedly asking where the backing vocalists were and berating a stagehand for holding the incorrect cue cards.
+Despite its subsequent notoriety and eventual internet virality, LaBelle later revealed on a 2017 Christmas episode of Watch What Happens Live with Andy Cohen that she had no recollection whatsoever of the performance.
+In 1997, she released the first of five bestselling cookbooks, as well as the album Flame.
+It included the dance hit "When You Talk About Love", and would be her fifth and final Gold-certified album.
 In 1998, she released the live album, Live!
 One Night Only, giving her a second Grammy win in February 1999.
 She was honored with the Triumphant Spirit Award for Career Achievement at the 1998 Essence Awards, featuring tributes from Michael Bolton, Mariah Carey, Whitney Houston, SWV, and Luther Vandross.

 In 2000, LaBelle released her final MCA album, When a Woman Loves, before signing with Def Soul Classics to release the 2004 album, Timeless Journey.
 During the promotional run of the album, she headlined VH1 Divas for the first time, alongside artists like Debbie Harry and Jessica Simpson and good friends Knight and Cyndi Lauper.
 After the release of her 2005 covers album, Classic Moments, LaBelle was in a rivalry with Antonio "L.A."
 Reid over the direction of her career, leading to her leaving the label.
 That same year she collaborated with singer Olivia Newton-John on Newton-John's album Stronger Than Before.